GeneralBots/botbook/src/08-config/minio.md

 ### Automatic Upload

-When deploying a bot package, BotServer automatically creates a bucket if it doesn't exist, uploads all package files, maintains the directory structure, and preserves file permissions.
+When deploying a bot package, botserver automatically creates a bucket if it doesn't exist, uploads all package files, maintains the directory structure, and preserves file permissions.

 ### Real-time Synchronization